pYrus2k/nanoleaf-essentials-hass/README.md

 ## 🚀 Installation

+### Method 1: HACS Custom Repository (Recommended)

+While waiting for official HACS approval, you can install this integration as a custom repository:

+1. **Open HACS** in your Home Assistant instance
+2. Click the **3 dots** in the top right corner
+3. Select **"Custom repositories"**
+4. Add the repository URL: `https://github.com/mcaonline/nanoleaf-essentials-hass`
+5. Select **"Integration"** as the category
+6. Click **"Add"**
+7. Search for **"Nanoleaf Essentials"** in HACS
+8. Click **"Install"**
+9. Restart Home Assistant

+> **Note:** Once officially approved, this integration will be available directly in HACS without adding a custom repository.

-### Method 1: HACS (Recommended - Coming Soon)
+### Method 2: HACS Official (Coming Soon)

 **Status:** ⏳ HACS submission pending approval

-The integration has been submitted to HACS and is awaiting approval.
 Once approved, you'll be able to install it directly through HACS:

 1. Open HACS in Home Assistant
 2. Search for "Nanoleaf Essentials"